eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 For Arbor we wish to support two workflows:

 * *Application*: provide optimised builds of Arbor for users to use directly
-* *BYO*: Arbor is under active development, and some users require the ability to build the latest bleeding edge version themselves.
+* *BYO*: Arbor is under active development, and some users require the ability to build the latest bleeding edge version, or build with a customised configuration.
-* *Developer*: Arbor developers use Alps for development.
-For this we want to provide
+* *Developer*: Arbor developers who need to implement new features, fix bugs and test on Alps.

 Looking at the above, the *BYO* and *Developer* requirements are the same: provide the dependencies required to build Arbor.